top of page

 Sobrino de Botín

-Since we stayed in Madrid (as blogged in Madrid), we did not realise we are staying near a world record!
+Since we stayed in Madrid, we did not realise we are staying near a world record!
 Sobrino de Botín is officially the oldest existing restaurant in the world, serving its patrons since 1725 CE, which can be attested by the Guinness certificate!
 In spite of the celebrated status of this shop, the restaurant is really cozy, modest and friendly and there's nothing unreachable about this place.
 A restaurant of this stature back home or any other place, probably demands more respect, and might only accept certain clienteles with their nose up.
 There was nothing like this here and truly it was another positive experience that I must add.

 The site is an hour bus ride from Madrid main terminus.
 The entrance fee to the residence is EUR 7.5€.
 San Lorenzo de El Escoril serves as an excellent day-trip from Madrid.